vishrutss/LLM_assignment_3/README.md

 **NOTE: The models being compared are Google Gemini's version as of March 2024 and Chat GPT 3.5.
 This experiment was conducted before the release of the GPT 4o models**

+**Disclaimer: The results of this project do not definitively prove that one model is better than the other.
+Each model excels in certain aspects compared to the other.
+The aim of this project is to provide an insight into how the leading generative AI models perform in multilingual sentiment analysis.**

 ## Dataset used